Getting started

 Note

-The bracket notation remains necessary if the key is not a valid attribute identifier name.
+The bracket notation remains necessary if the key is not a valid attribute identifier name, or if the key is identical to a dict method name.

 >>> tree = easytree.dict()